Data storage services available¶

 Google Drive is a cloud storage solution (but you probably already knew that…).
 You can register your Aalto account as a Google account, which gives you unlimited storage (note that this does not mean your personal account gets unlimited… a Gsuite account does.
 This account ends when you leave Aalto, so this should not be used for permanent storage).
 You have to enable your account using ITS instructions here.
 Access the Aalto Google Drive from https://gdrive.aalto.fi.
 This service can be great for sharing, but because it is tied to your Aalto account, you should not store valuable research data here.

-Googre Drive has a “team drives” concept, which will allow you to put data into groups which can easily be inherited as time goes on, even if the original people move on.
+Google Drive (organizations only) has a “shared drive” concept, which will allow you to put data into groups which can easily be inherited as time goes on, even if the original people move on.

 Microsoft OneDrive is like Google Drive, and Aalto has a special agreement.
 You can find instructions from ITS here.
 Theoretically, OneDrive has a higher security rating than Google Drive, but it is still not suitable for legally confidential data.